S-B-Iqbal/This-Fish-Does-Not-Exist/README.md

 - Implementation of [DCGAN](https://arxiv.org/abs/1511.06434) on [Fish Dataset](https://www.kaggle.com/crowww/a-large-scale-fish-dataset) inspired from [This X does not exist](https://thisxdoesnotexist.com/)
 - The current implementation is unconditional i.e., it does not take into account the Species of Fish while generating new data.
+- Designed in a plug-and-play format.
+Only data needs to be replaced.

 ## Data Architecture